 Development of a new subdivision includes the installation of all necessary reticulation to individual lots.
 Developers must also make arrangements to connect the reticulation to the electricity network.

-When considering an electricity supply the developer must contact PowerNet at the very early stages of planning to discuss the connection process.
+When considering an electricity supply the developer must contact PowerNet at the very early stages of planning to discuss the connection process as there are certain statutory functions that only PowerNet can perform.

-PowerNet provides two documents that explain what is required to ensure approval to connect to the PowerNet electricity network:
+PowerNet provides four documents that explain what is required to ensure approval to connect to the PowerNet electricity network:

 - The Installation Connection Standard explains PowerNet’s connection requirements and process in detail.